top of page

 True hourly pay

 None of us like a gappy run.
-But did you know that gaps of up to sixty minutes between care visits count as legally payable working time?
+But did you know that gaps between care visits count as payable working time?

 Learn more